Three Church Bulletin Myths Debunked!

 Even if you're a visitor or an occasional attendee, church bulletins can be incredibly helpful.
 They often include details that can ensure that everyone, regardless of their familiarity with the church, can actively participate in your community and worship experience!
 Printed bulletins are also often sent home to those who are home-bound or hospitalized and provide a real, tangible bridge for those people to connect directly and still participate in parish life with the parish they love.

 We hope these facts and ideas were illuminating and that you’ve concluded, like us, that church bulletins are far from the outdated, ignored artifacts they might be mistaken for!
 Interested in a free parish bulletin for your church?
 Learn more about our ad-supported bulletin service here.
+Want more parish bulletin inspiration?
+We've got it all inside the "Church Bulletins" section of our blog.

 Share